HeteroSpec: Leveraging Contextual Heterogeneity for Efficient Speculative Decoding: Conclusion

 \section{Conclusion}

-Based on the challenges posed by the heterogeneous statistical properties of natural language, this work presents HeteroSpec, a plug-and-play, heterogeneity-adaptive speculative decoding framework that dynamically allocates computational resources based on linguistic context complexity.
-By introducing a cumulative meta-path Top-$K$ entropy metric and data-driven dynamic resource allocation, HeteroSpec efficiently identifies and exploits simple, high-confidence paths to minimize verification overhead without sacrificing accuracy.
-Experiments show that HeteroSpec achieves greater speedups than the state-of-the-art EAGLE-3, demonstrating the value of leveraging linguistic heterogeneity for efficient LLM inference.
-Limitations and future work are discussed in Appendix~\ref{app:limitation}.
+Based on the challenges posed by the heterogeneous statistical properties of natural language, this work presents HeteroSpec, a complexity-aware speculative decoding framework that addresses the verification bottleneck through adaptive resource allocation.
+Through cumulative meta-path Top-$K$ entropy quantification and data-driven stratification, HeteroSpec transforms uniform verification into adaptive optimization that dynamically allocates resources to high-confidence candidates.
+Extensive evaluation demonstrates that HeteroSpec achieves greater speedups than the state-of-the-art EAGLE-3, with negligible computational overhead, establishing the value of leveraging linguistic heterogeneity for efficient LLM inference.
+Future work is discussed in Appendix~\ref{app:Future}.